Marquise Brown Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Season Stats

-- Brown has reeled in 28 passes and leads his team with 451 receiving yards plus five touchdowns.
-He has been targeted 38 times, and averages 90.2 yards per game.
+- This season Brown has 28 catches (38 targets), leading his team with 451 receiving yards (90.2 per game) plus five touchdowns.

 - Brown has been the target of 22.8% (38 total) of his team's 167 passing attempts this season.

-- Brown (six red zone targets) has been the recipient of 25.0% of his team's 24 red zone pass attempts.
+- With six targets in the red zone this season, Brown has been on the receiving end of 25.0% of his team's 24 red zone pass attempts.

-- The Ravens, who rank 10th in the NFL in points scored, have dropped back to pass 52.4% of the time while running the football 47.6% of the time.
+- The Ravens have run 52.4% passing plays and 47.6% rushing plays this season.
+They rank 10th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Chargers.